He whare taketake

 Māoriland Film Festival

-Aotearoa’s International Indigenous Film Festival
+Aotearoa New Zealand’s International Indigenous Film Festival

 Experience Toi Māori from traditional and contemporary artists both emerging and established.

 Toi Matarau at the Māoriland Hub is a home for Māori and Indigenous artists to connect within a diverse community of like minded creatives.
 Where visual storytelling continues to support and enrich social and economic well-being